MarkNisarg/proof-buddy/README.md

 9. You can confirm your Schema was created, by looking under the Navigator Tab of Schemas, you should see your named Schema.

+Note: Do not edit your schema such as adding tables or rows to tables.
+When you run the server for the first time, it will sync and populate your schema automatically.

 <br>

 ![You can confirm your Schema was created, by looking under the Navigator Tab of Schemas, you should see your named Schema.](documentation/readme_resources/Create_Schema_2.png)